mathew-kurian/node-configify/README.md

 ```

 #### Important
-For security purposes, only the `Client` level config properties can be accessible from client-side code (which is bundled by browserify)
+- For security purposes, only the `Client` level config properties can be accessible from client-side code (which is bundled by browserify)
+- There is no support for `watchify` at the moment.
+The entire app must be restarted in order to get config properties which were modified since the server started.